opencog/atomspace/examples/python/README.md

 creates atoms according to their types, the other creates them directly.

-## get_outgoings.py
+## nameserver_example.py
-Simple example to show how to access the outgoing set of a link.
+The AtomSpace includes a nameserver and class factory.
+These allow Atom Types to be directly accessed.
+This is an advanced demo; very few users will need to work with the nameserver.

 ## stop_go.py
 A simple example of a "behavior tree" implemented in